Hexworks/the-cogitator/_blog/2020-06-12-full-stack-react-components.md

 ---
 excerpt: "React is not only for frontend development, it can be used on the server as well.
 Let's take a look at how we can make them work together."
 title: "React: Write Once, Run Everywhere"
-tags: [typescript, react, frontend, backend, nodejs]
+tags: [react, frontend, backend, nodejs, javascript]
 author: addamsson
 short_title: "React: Write Once, Run Everywhere"
 comments: true